 Nonprofits operate in a thicket of nonprofit law, regulation and regulatory best practice expectations.
 Our firm provides consultation services to fellow lawyers seeking to add our experience to existing legal teams in litigation, corporate and real estate transactions, probate, trust and estate gift planning and administration and regulatory compliance matters.

-To maintain IRC 501(c) tax exemption, federal law requires most nonprofits to obtain tax exemption from the IRS and file annual IRS Forms 990, 990-EZ or 990-N. Public charities operating or raising funds must register and file annual financial reports with regulators in over 35 states; including the Form PC filed with the Massachusetts Attorney General’s Nonprofit Organizations/Public Charities Division.
+To maintain IRS 501(c) tax exemption, federal law requires most nonprofits to obtain tax exemption from the IRS and file annual IRS Forms 990, 990-EZ or 990-N. Public charities operating or raising funds must register and file annual financial reports with regulators in over 35 states; including the Form PC filed with the Massachusetts Attorney General’s Nonprofit Organizations/Public Charities Division.
 Each of these regulators expect financial accountability and mission oversight from the fiduciaries of organizations reporting to them.
 Regulatory advocacy includes representation in state and federal regulatory offices in fiduciary duty, reporting compliance, change of purpose and dissolution matters.